sunriselayer/gitbook/learn/sunrise/proof-of-liquidity.md

 - `$SR`: Sunrise native token for staking and fee as you know.
 It is a transferrable token.
 - `$SRGM`: Sunrise governance multiplier.
 It is a non transferrable token.
 It multiplies the voting power and the proportion of receiving the profit of the protocol, for `$SR` staking.
-- Feeless DA: [`x/blobgrant`](./feeless-da.md) module distributes the grant token for DA usage without fee.
+- DA Fee Abstraction: [`x/blobgrant`](./da-fee-abstraction.md) module distributes the grant token for DA usage without fee.

 The flow will be like this: